'My hair was in need of a fresh new colour and in big need of some TLC. That’s exactly what I got and I love it. My Balayage is soooo good.' - Becky

 This technique is for those who want the colour blend between their natural hair colour and the lighter ends but want to see most of their ends lighter.
 Where Balayage is designed to have existing pieces of your natural hair colour running throughout, Ombre goes further.

 This technique is the slow transition between Balayage and Ombre.
 Think of it as Balayage's bolder sister who isn't as bold as Ombre.

 This technique is for those who want to keep their natural root hair colour but have an extreme contrast between tat and the lighter ends.
 The blend is usually much more severe and is intended for those who want to go bold.

 This service is suitable for those who want to have a permanent hair colour or a semi-permanent hair colour painted on to their hair.
 It can be used to either cover grey hair, blend grey hair, darken natural hair, lighten natural hair by a couple of shades and to add beautiful shine.

 Tint under 8 weeks

 This colour service would be the perfect choice for those who have their hair coloured up to every 8 weeks and want to maintain their current hair colour.
 Your colourist can also add a toner to the ends of your hair at the wash basins to add more colour and shine to your mid-lengths and ends.

-This colour service would be the perfect choice for those who have had their hair coloured over 8 weeks ago, have hair that is above jaw length and want to change the existing colour of their hair by going darker or more bold than it currently is.
+This colour service would be the perfect choice for those who have had their hair coloured over 8 weeks ago, or would like to have the ends of their hair colour refreshed.

 This is a colour service that is usually applied to your hair after it has been washed by your colourist.
 A toner is a semi-permanent hair colour that can be used to darken your hair, change the tone of your hair by making it warmer or cooler and to add gorgeous shine.